 Then, we were on our way.
 We walked through lovely scenery of native bush, and came across scenic viewpoints looking over the sandy beaches.
 After walking for the next hour on the low tide coastal track to Torrent Bay, we arrived at Anchorage where our water taxi was to pick us up.
 For a long time we were the only people on the entire stretch, except this little guy who insisted on quacking away around us even as we stretched out on the sand to hear the sound of the waves.

-We chose the full day Guided Kayak & Walk with Kaiteriteri Kayak and were extremely happy with them.
-Our guide Richard was a friendly, knowledgeable guy and gave excellent instructions.
-The packed lunch was absolutely delicious.
-We couldn’t have asked for a better experience and we’d like to thank them.
-The company offers various half day, full day and multi day guided and unguided kayaking packages.
-You can also choose to explore the park independently.
+We can highly recommend the Cruise and Trekking combo, even better if you add the kayaking option.
+While there are various half day, full day and multi day guided and unguided tours available, you can also choose to explore the park independently.
 Overnight accommodation is available in D.O.C Huts, campsites, lodges and beach resorts but these operate seasonally and require advance bookings.
+If you have limited time, consider an Abel Tasman National Park Cruise.

 If you like this post please share it to Pinterest: